 Plus, micromanaging can be very distracting for an employee, as they’ll often have to pause in the middle of work to respond to an email or do a requested task that may be unrelated to the work at hand.
 This type of managerial behaviour communicates a lack of trust in your employees, which can lower their morale, and create more work not just for your employees, but for you as well.

 This is the golden question.☝️ Knowing how to perform your supervisory duty as an employer without stepping over the line is something that takes some people years to learn.
 Zapier, a global remote company, encourages an accountability without micromanaging model of management.
 They are experts in how to manage remote teams.
 Their week starts with managers having one-on-ones with their direct team, and, at the end of the week, everyone publishes a Friday update outlining the progress they made during the week and what their priorities are for the coming week.

 This is a very effective approach, as it ensures good communication without the need for regular check-ins.
 Another way you can avoid micromanaging is by focusing on the “what” instead of the “how”.
-As long as employees are getting the work down, there is no need to follow them step by step.
+As long as employees are getting the work done, there is no need to follow them step by step.
 If you want to be managing remote teams successfully, you need to trust.